LaWebcapsule/directus9/docs/extensions/displays.md

 ## Display Component

-The display component is the part of your extension that will be rendered by the Directus App whenever your display should be used to show the value of a field.
+The display component is the part of your extension that will be rendered by the Directus9 App whenever your display should be used to show the value of a field.
 This display component has to be Vue component.
 The most straightforward way to write a Vue component is to use the Vue Single File Component syntax.